Our Travelationship in Review: March 2016

 Oops!
 Let’s not do that again lessons

 Trying to sit down and focus on writing blog posts has been tough for us.
-Our plan was to find a nice relaxed house sit and spend our time getting caught up.
-For the entire month of March between the 2 of us, we wrote three blog posts.
+Our plan was to find a lovely, relaxed house sit and spend our time getting caught up.
+For the entire month of March, the 2 of us wrote three blog posts.
 We found too many ways to distract ourselves.
-Between the animals, the daily chores and mind numbing movies and TV shows we found ourselves with lots of things to do other than write.
-Both of us need to work on our focus skills.
+Between the animals, the daily chores, and mind-numbing movies and TV shows, we found ourselves with lots of things to do other than write.
+We both need to work on our focus skills.

 WTF?
 Did that really just happen?